Understand Hurricane Categories to Shore up Your Business

 Category 2 hurricane

-Anyone in the path of a Category 2 storm can expect to see strong winds reaching 110 MPH and storm surge up to 8 feet.
+Anyone in the path of a Category 2 storm can expect strong winds reaching 110 MPH and a storm surge of up to 8 feet.

 Moderate-to-extensive damage will occur

-This level of hurricane is also life-threatening due to potential flooding, storm surge if your business is coastal, and flying debris.
+This hurricane level is also life-threatening due to potential flooding, storm surge if your business is coastal, and flying debris.

 Category 2 hurricane emergency communications